adorsys/ledgers/README.md

 | `@EnablePostingsReporitory`  | Enables the ledgers posting repository module.                 |
 | `@EnableSCARepository` | Enables the sca repository module |
 | `@EnableUserManagmentRepository`   | Enables a user management module. |

-## Features

-### Double Entry Accounting : Ledgers Posting

-This is simple implementation of the double entry accounting with some additional features like:

-* Classical functionality of an accounting module
-    * Journaling of Transactions
-    * Account Balance Inquiry
-    * Account Statement Reporting
-* Some innovative accounting functionalities
-    * Read only journal entries
-    * No down time for time based closing operations (day, month, year)
-    * Asynchronous balance computation for parallel processing of journal entries
-    * Detaching processing time and entry effective time, allowing the storage of future and/or passt transactions
-* Some technical innovations
-    * Securing integrity of entries using hash chains
-    * Spring based JPA module embedding for transactional integrity
-    * Allowing the horizontal partitioning of the module using eventual consistency techniques
-    * Allowing the vertical partitioning (time based) of entries to increase the throughput of parallel write operations

-### Deposit Account Implementation

-Simple implementation of a deposit account that support:

-* Account management
-    * Creating a banking deposit account
-    * List transactions
-* Initiating and executing payments
-    * Single payment
-    * Future dated payments
-    * Periodic payments (scheduller pending)
-    * Bulk payments (batch and non batch)
-* Cash deposit (Still pending)
-* Statement and Balances
-    * Account Statement
-    * Trial Balances
-* String Customer Authentication
-    * Authorizing payment initiation
-    * Authorizing transactions listings
-    * Support for multiple SCA Methods
-        * 1:n E-Mails
-        * 1:n mobile phones

-#### Configuration

-The deposit account module needs a chart of account.
-You can find a sample chart of account at: [a link](ledgers-deposit-account/ledgers-deposit-account-service-impl/src/test/resources/de/adorsys/ledgers/deposit/api/service/impl/mockbank/sample_coa_banking.yml)

-### Dumy SCA and User Management

-We provide a sample SCA and user management application no to be used in a productive environment.

-### Middleware Module

-This is a sort of online banking application exposes the deposit account functionality to an online environment enabling the following workflow:
-* Create deposit accounts
-* Create banking users
-* Initiate Payments
-* Check balances
-* Read payment transactions

-This is a sample test data file for the deposit account [link](/ledgers-deposit-account-service-impl/src/test/resources/de/adorsys/ledgers/deposit/api/service/impl/mockbank/use_case_newbank_no_overriden_tx.yml)

 ## Brief architecture documentation
 Available in [the documentation](doc/architecture/README.md)